 - Remove from heat and whisk in sugar until dissolved.
 Stir in the yeast and let rest for 10 minutes.
 (The yeast should be slightly foamy on top).

-- In a stand mixer with the dough hook attachment, mix together 4 cups of flour and salt.
+- Meanwhile, in a stand mixer with the dough hook attachment, mix together 4 cups of flour and salt.

-- In small bowl whisk together the melted cooled butter, 4 eggs, vanilla, anise and lemon zest, set aside.
+- In a small bowl whisk together the melted cooled butter, 4 eggs, vanilla, anise and lemon zest, set aside.

-- Add the yeast/milk mixture to the flour and mix on low speed for about 1 minute until combined.
-The dough will look shaggy.
+- Add in the egg mixture and mix for a minute or two until combined.

-- Increase your mixer to medium and keep mixing the dough until a ball starts to form and the dough pulls away from the sides of the bowl.
+- Increase your mixer to medium speed and keep mixing the dough until a ball starts to form and the dough pulls away from the sides of the bowl.
 This should take about 5 minutes.
 If the dough appears to be too sticky, you may need to gradually add an additional cup of flour until the dough comes together.
 The dough should be soft and slightly tacky.

-- Remove dough and place onto a floured surface.
-Knead 4-5 times until smooth.
+- Remove dough from bowl and place onto a floured surface.
+Knead 4-5 times just until smooth.
 Place in an oiled bowl and cover loosely with plastic wrap or a clean kitchen towel.
 Keep in a warm place to rise until doubled in sized, about 1 hour. (see recipe notes for making dough ahead*)

 - Now is a perfect time to dye your Easter eggs if you haven’t done so already!

 To shape the bread:

 - Lightly punch dough down to release air.
 Divide the dough into 6 equal pieces.
 Divide each of the 6 pieces into 3 pieces for a total of 18 pieces (3 pieces of dough per loaf=6 loaves).

 - Working with 3 pieces at a time: roll each piece into a rope about 9” long.
 Pinch one end together and braid or twist.
 Join the two ends together and pinch to seal to create the wreath shape.
 Place a dyed egg in the middle of the loaf (it should fit snug).

 - Repeat this process for the remaining 5 loaves.